wholesomevalue/valueblog/content/posts/naked.md

 Identify as Steven Cohen or Kenny G???
 Thats right, IBKR is correct, you need to be a prime broker, ie. any one of the [participants in DTCC](https://www.dtcc.com/client-center/dtc-directories), in order to bullshit about how much shares you have in a company.

-These elite of the elites are called `Market Makers` (`MM`s) because they are meant to make (create) a market when there isn't one (think spread between bid and ask being too large), and <u>ONLY MMs are allowed to go naked and sell shorts</u> (we simply can't trust anyone else to do so, and must make this process as opaque as possible in order to be transparent).
+These elite of the elites are called `Market Makers` (`MM`s) because they are meant to make (create) a market when there isn't one (think spread between bid and ask being too large), and <u>ONLY MMs are allowed to go naked and sell shorts</u> (we simply can't trust anyone else to do so, and must make this process as opaque as possible in order to be 'transparent').

+There are 2 types of MMs:

-### Type 1: George Constanza (Mostly Decent & Risk Adverse)
+### Type 1: George Constanza (Mostly PBTR, Risk Adverse)

+PBTR = play by the rules

 {{< rawhtml >}}<a name="makingmarket"></a>{{< /rawhtml >}}
 So imagine a hypothetical situation, in which the difference (the [spread](https://www.investopedia.com/spread-4184182)) between the bids and asks for GameStop were so wide that no body wanted to buy nor sell